 Qualifications and requirements for Fellows:

-- Active in civil society sector or other relevant experience in relation to Roma health and/or health rights for a minimum of two years
+- Active in civil society sector on Roma health, health-related rights or social issues for a minimum of two years professional or voluntary experience;

-- Please send your CV, motivation letter and a cover letter (written by the organisation where you are currently working) explaining your interest and how your organization could benefit from this experience.
+- Please send your CV (maximum 2 pages, without any photo), your personal motivation letter (maximum 1 page) explaining your interest and a cover letter (written by the organisation where you are currently working elaborating on how your organization could benefit from this experience).

-- In case you are not currently employed please provide a reference letter from your past employer or from a university professor.
-Please explain how your experience and commitment to Roma health-related issues and how this Fellowship will advance this.
+- If not currently employed please provide a reference letter from your past employer or from a university professor.
+It is of particular interest for us to see how you are already committed to work on Roma health issues and how this Fellowship could further your experience.

 - Send your application to email@example.com with “Roma Health Fellowship Program- application” in the subject line